 History of Dhyanalinga

-The consecration of the Dhyanalinga posed a serious challenge to Sadhguru, his approach was based solely upon his intuitive understanding and mastery over the spiritual process.
-Apart from the consecration of the Dhyanalinga, the construction of its temple or as Sadhguru called it – a suitable ornament for the Dhyanalinga, involved several intricacies.
-The design that was chosen was very novel and required reworking of concepts from the fundamentals.
+The consecration of the Dhyanalinga posed a serious challenge to Sadhguru, as his approach was based solely upon his intuitive understanding and mastery over the spiritual process.
+Apart from the consecration of the Dhyanalinga, the construction of this sacred space or as Sadhguru called it, a suitable ornament for the Dhyanalinga, involved several intricacies.
+The design that was chosen was very novel, and entailed a fundamentally new approach.
 The size of the structure and the time schedules set, called for great dedication from the thousands of volunteers and the workers involved in the construction.

 Thus, against all odds, on the 24th of June 1999, the Dhyanalinga was consecrated, blessing the world by its Presence.
 And on the 23rd of November 1999, Dhyanalinga was offered to the world.

 For Sadhguru, it is the fulfillment of his Guru's will.